CIVL 4010 Transportation Engineering

 Legacy Code 300982

-Description This unit provides students with the course material that will assist them with the execution of Civil Engineering Construction and Urban Development / Town Planning projects.
-The unit mainly focuses on the planning, design and construction of transportation facilities for urban and rural areas.
+Description This subject provides students with the course material that will assist them with the execution of Civil Engineering Construction and Urban Development / Town Planning projects.
+The subject mainly focuses on the planning, design and construction of transportation facilities for urban and rural areas.
 Students will have an opportunity to implement the skills learnt using a case of a subdivision development.

 School Eng, Design & Built Env